 Treatment of underlying conditions is essential and may resolve tinnitus.

-Hopefully research will lead to the development of new technological devices to improve treatment for patients with tinnitus.
+Hopefully, research will lead to the development of new technological devices to improve treatment for patients with tinnitus.
+Devices and techniques under development include:

 The following can offer more help and support for affected individuals and their families.

-Contact Canadian Hard of Hearing for information about support groups elsewhere in Canada.
+Contact the Candian Hard of Hearing Association for information about support groups near you.

 Hearing Education and Awareness for Rockers (HEAR)